 New Requirements for Articles Versus By-laws

-The CNPCA requires that membership classes and voting rights be outlined in the Articles of Incorporation.
+The CNCA requires that membership classes and voting rights be outlined in the Articles of Incorporation.
 The Articles of Incorporation are the equivalent to the Letters Patent under the CCA.
 This change will mean that the information regarding membership will be publicly available and cannot be changed without filing Articles of Amendment with the government.

 Voting Rights for Non-voting Member Rights

 As discussed more fully in our January 2010 newsletter, non-voting members in certain circumstances will get voting rights.
-A corporation that wants to avoid this result should amend its by-law as soon as possible before the CNPCA is in force.
+A corporation that wants to avoid this result should amend its by-law as soon as possible before the CNCA is in force.

 Directors’ Fiduciary Duties

 The CNCA introduces an objective standard of care for directors.
 Directors must fulfill their duties to the level of care of a reasonably prudent person in similar circumstances.
 This is the same standard of care as included in many corporate statutes across Canada.
 The CNCA allows directors to avoid liability through due diligence in carrying out their duties.